cyberpoul/Check-my-bots/README.md

 ### Djépété — GPT CTF Challenge Bot

-**Djépété** was built during the National 2025 CTF of TOGO.
-His goal was to thwart the requests of the participants who will try everything to make him reveal a hidden flag.
+**Djépété** was developed as part of the 2025 National Cybersecurity CTF organized in Togo.
+It was designed to resist any trick participants might use to get it to reveal a hidden flag.

 - Hosted on ChatGPT.
 - Trained with strict behavior controls.
-- Served as a live adversary in a public security event.

 👉 [Chat with the bot Djépété](https://chatgpt.com/g/g-6730ce6c072481908b7a45d37f296c50-djepete)